-Engineers are designing infrastructure to capture and clean polluted stormwater in your neighborhood, including above ground green street planters and underground stormwater facilities, such as filter vaults and sedimentation structures.
+Engineers are designing infrastructure to clean polluted stormwater in your neighborhood, including above ground green street planters and underground stormwater facilities, such as filter vaults and sedimentation structures.
 These facilities are specially designed to filter stormwater and reduce the amount of pollution entering underground pipes and reaching the slough.
 These improvements will protect water quality, the community, and the health of the Columbia Slough watershed.

 In addition, we will be partnering with the Portland Bureau of Transportation (PBOT) to install or upgrade several sidewalk corner ramps to current Americans with Disabilities Act (ADA) standards.